Sebastian7700/nordvpn-switcher-pro/README.md

 ```

 > Tip: Save your progress in a finally block
-> NordVPN's CLI can occasionally fail or raise unexpected errors.
+> NordVPN's CLI can on rare occasions fail or raise unexpected errors.
 To avoid losing your work (like scraped data), always wrap your long-running logic in try/finally and save your progress in the finally block.

 ## Connection Settings Explained